 - Must pass pre-employment drug and alcohol screen and job-related physical examination.
 Subject to random drug and alcohol screening as stated in the City of Cordele Anti-Drug and Alcohol policy.

 - Must complete a City of Cordele employment application.

 - Must be able to establish and maintain an effective working relationship with other employees, supervisors and the general public.

 - May be required to obtain and maintain additional certifications such as Hazardous Materials, First Responder, and/or Cardiopulmonary Resuscitation (CPR).

 - Dependable and punctual with an excellent attendance record.

-- Neat and clean personal appearance and attire.
+- Neat and clean in appearance.

 The City of Cordele is an Equal Opportunity Employer.
-We consider all applicants without regards to race, color, religion, sex - including pregnancy, gender identity and sexual orientation, national origin, age, marital status, veteran status, disability or genetic information, the presence of a non job-related medical condition or handicap, or any other legally protected status.
+We consider all applicants without regards to race, color, religion, sex – including pregnancy, gender identity and sexual orientation, national origin, age, marital status, veteran status, disability or genetic information, the presence of a non job-related medical condition or handicap, or any other protected status.